Bright Tots educational toy store offering baby toys toddler toys games & videos. Discipline strategies for autism.

 Discipline

-behavior and replace it with something more appropriate.
-For example, the desire may be to gain attention or obtain something, or
+the behavior and replace it with something more appropriate.
+For example, the desire may be to gain attention or obtain

-avoid or escape from an unpleasant situation.
-Traditional forms of discipline are not effective with an autistic child who is
+something, or avoid or escape from an unpleasant situation.
+Traditional forms of discipline are not effective with an autistic

 • Explain Autism to siblings and encourage them to ask you questions about the disorder.